Starset: Horizons (2021–2023)

 In April 2021, Starset released a cover of Led Zeppelin's "Kashmir" exclusively for Amazon Music and a new song, "Infected", to celebrate the second anniversary of the video game Arknights.
 In May 2021, the band made their first demonstration announcement since the pandemic, saying that they would give a performance on LouderThanLife (September 2021) and Rockville (November 2021).

 In June, Starset announced that they would hold a series of "AE01 Acoustic Event" during the next two months across America, in which the band would give totally acoustic performances and interact intimately with the audience.
 The upcoming tour of the United States and Europe, which started in November 2021 and February 2022 respectively, were subsequently announced.
 On September 10, 2021, the band announced that their fourth studio album, Horizons, was scheduled for release on October 22, 2021.
 They also released a music video for a new song from the album, named "The Breach", and released the track listing for the album, revealing that the previously released song, "Infected", would also be on the album.
 On September 23, 2021, they released a lyric video for "Leaving This World Behind", and on October 7 of the same year, they released a lyric video for "Earthrise".
 On August 19, 2022, Starset released a collaboration song with Breaking Benjamin, called "Waiting on the Sky to Change", a reworking of a song from Bates's previous band, Downplay.

 Silos (2024–present)

 On May 3, 2024, Starset released the first single, "Brave New World", and its accompanying music video.

 On July 4, 2024, the second single, "Degenerate", was released.
 On August 15, 2024, the third single, "TokSik", was released.
 On November 8, 2024, the fourth single, "Dystopia", was released with its accompanying music video.
 On February 28, 2025, the fifth single, "Dark Things", was released with its accompanying music video.
 On May 2, 2025, a cover for "Head Over Heels" by Tears For Fears, was released with its accompanying music video.
 On June 27, 2025, the seventh single, "Silos" was released.
-On August 29th, the eighth single, a cover for "Shattered Dreams" by Johnny Hates Jazz, was released alongside the official album announcement, titled Silos, scheduled to release on September 12.
+On August 29th, the eighth single, a cover of "Shattered Dreams" by Johnny Hates Jazz, was released alongside the official album announcement, titled Silos, scheduled to release on September 12.

+On August 21, 2026, Starset released the single "Paradoxic".

+On September 11th, 2026, Starset also released the single "Annihilation".